VirgilSecurity/virgil-sdk-net/Docs/sdk-reference-api.md

 ##### Summary

-Creates an instance of [IVirgilKey](#T-Virgil-SDK-IVirgilKey 'Virgil.SDK.IVirgilKey') object that represents a new named key, using default key storage provider.
+Creates an instance of [VirgilKey](#T-Virgil-SDK-VirgilKey 'Virgil.SDK.VirgilKey') object that represents a new named key, using default key storage provider.

 ##### Returns